mikechase3/notebook.mchase.me/principles-and-values/consent-outside-the-bedroom.md

 Asking in advance conveys that enjoyment is a priority for you. **Get their input on anything you expect them to participate in.**

-* Ask if someone is happy with the location before buying plane tickets.
+* Ask if someone is happy with the location before buying plane tickets.&#x20;
 * Ask if everyone likes the dish you're preparing before buying the ingredients.
 * Make sure your friends are happy with the destination if you're going out.
 * Text the group if they have anything in mind themselves _before_ offering your suggestion.